 The caves are less than an hour away from Trecco Bay Holiday Park, making for the ideal day out.
 There’s also a Dinosaur Park, museum and more to enjoy all year around.
 Dan Yr Ogof Caves warns that the Halloween attractions may be frightening for small children or those of a nervous disposition.

-You'll want to pay a visit to Cotehele Mill in Cornwall during its annual ‘freak week', as this historical heritage site takes a turn for the hysterical!
+You'll want to pay a visit to Cotehele Mill in Cornwall during its Haunting Halloween Week taking place between 20th - 28th October 2018, as this historical heritage site takes a turn for the hysterical!
 With ghostly decorations and freaky fancy dress taking over, the mill is transformed into a spooky sanctuary, with activities your whole family will love.
 Children up to 12 are welcome to attend in fancy dress, and are sure to love the spooky trail and treats on offer.

 The event itself is included in general admission, and even dogs are welcome to join in the fun as long as they’re kept on a lead.
 If you’re booking an autumn break at Looe Bay Holiday Park, Cotehele Mill is just over 30 minutes away